grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 Then the count should be 3
 ```

 While on acceptance level  we put such behavior descriptions together with code as a single whole (If this doesn't ring a bell, look at tools such as SpecFlow or Cucumber or FIT to get some examples), on the unit level the description is usually not written down in a literal way, but rather it is translated and written only in form of source code.
 Still, this structure is useful when thinking about behaviors required from an object or objects, as we saw when we talked about starting from Statement rather than code.
-I like to put the structure explicitly in my Statements -- I find that it helps make them more readable (TODO TODO TODO add article stating otherwise).
+I like to put the structure explicitly in my Statements -- I find that it helps make them more readable[^sebrosegwt].
 So most of my unit-level Statements follow this template:

 ```csharp
 [Fact]